RowitZou/RankAE/README.md

 ## Data

 Our chat log dataset is collected from [Taobao](https://www.taobao.com/), where conversations take place between customers and merchants in the Chinese language.
 For the security of private information from customers, we performed the data desensitization and converted words to IDs.
+As a result, the data cannot be directly used in our released codes and other pre-trained models like BERT, but the dataset still provides some statistical information.

 The desensitized data is available at
 [Google Drive](https://drive.google.com/file/d/1DZalpN2uKer9oiR8xjaL2nj3p1jFaGGj/view?usp=sharing) or [Baidu Pan](https://pan.baidu.com/s/1570uHnC-bxs2kYYRoWG7SA) (extract code: 4298).